dralshehri/hijridate/README.md

 ## Documentation

-Please see <https://hijri-converter.readthedocs.io/> for full documentation of this package, including overview, benchmarking, usage examples and API reference.
+Please see <https://dralshehri.github.io/hijri-converter/> for full documentation of this package, including background, benchmarking, usage examples and API reference.

 ## Changelog